jackyzha0/quartz/content/notes/comp210-test.md

 # 1

 # 2
+This is saying that a computer is very good at storing data with great reliability.
+This makes them a good companion technology for us, as we are often not great at remembering things.
+We also tend to be biased, susceptable to stereotypes and impresssions, and are easily fooled.
+However, although computers are great at storing information, they have no "common sense" or initative.
+The data from a computer needs to be interpreted by a human in order for it to be useful.

+In a court of law, this means that a person has to "tell the story" for the computer.
+This means the computer data is technically circumstantial evidece - in court you are giving your account of your interpretation of the data.
+You are not providing direct evidence

 # 3
+Volatility refers to the time it takes for stored information to "vanish" after power has been removed.
+Data can be stored on a variety of mediums.
+These range from small, fast, and volatile to large, slow, but stable.

+Triage is the process of analysing hardware to find potentially relevant information.
+During this process, the most volatile storage mediums should be analysed first, before non-volatile types.
+This ensures you have the highest chance of capturing the volatile data.

 # 4
 The term is used to indicate the reliability of a system.
 For example if a spam detector stopped 99.99% of spam emails it would be 5 nines secure.